Natal kicks of compact objects: Theoretical models of kicks from supernovae

 Recently, the electromagnetic rocket mechanism was criticized by \cite{2025arXiv250705602B}.
 These authors note that the assumption of the vacuum magnetosphere is not valid in a realistic situation.
 In the framework of the force-free electrodynamics this kick mechanism is inefficient. \cite{2025arXiv250705602B} suggest that the rocket mechanism works in the case of a realistic magnetosphere only if pair production near the light cylinder is suppressed.
 This condition is not satisfied for normal young radio pulsars and magnetars.

-However, the electromagnetic rocket mechanism has several attractive features that may help explain elements of the phenomenology of neutron star spins and kicks that are difficult to account for by other mechanisms, such as the hydrodynamic mechanism discussed below.
-As the rocket mechanism does not immediately impart a kick at the time of explosion, but provides acceleration on longer time scales, its impact on neutron stars formed on binaries is distinctly different from near-instantaneous kicks.
-Combining rocket-type kicks with acceleration acting over timescales much longer than the orbit with instantaneous hydrodynamic kicks at the time of explosion results in a wider period-eccentricity distribution, and, in particular, could explain the formation of long-period binaries with moderate or low eccentricities \cite{2024ApJ...972L..18H}.
+However, the electromagnetic rocket mechanism has several attractive features that may help explain elements of the phenomenology of NS spins and kicks that are difficult to account for by other mechanisms, such as the hydrodynamic mechanism discussed below.
+As the rocket mechanism does not immediately impart a kick at the time of explosion, but provides acceleration on longer time scales, its impact on NSs formed in surviving binaries has additional features which influence the orbital parameters on a long timescale.
+Combining rocket-type kicks with acceleration acting over timescales much longer than the orbit with instantaneous hydrodynamic kicks at the time of explosion results in a wider period-eccentricity distribution, and, in particular, could explain the formation of long-period binaries with moderate or low eccentricities \citep{2024ApJ...972L..18H, 2025arXiv250705602B}.
 Furthermore, as mentioned before, the electromagnetic rocket mechanism could naturally explain the observed trend towards spin-kick alignment.

-Finally, we have to mention the early suggestion that the neutrino emission asymmetry can explain the high velocities of neutron stars.
+Finally, we have to mention the early suggestion that the neutrino emission asymmetry can explain the high velocities of NSs.
 This mechanism was proposed in a brief note by \citet{1984SvAL...10...87C}.

 As most of the gravitational energy liberated during a core-collapse SN, $E_\nu\sim 10^{53}$~erg is carried away by neutrinos, even a small asymmetry $\sim 1$~\% can result in a huge impact.
 Since the neutrino momentum is $p = E/c$, the natal kick from anisotropic emission is